-To many people, “Spooky Season” happens once a year during October, where the ghouls, witches, and vampires come out for the night of Halloween.
-To the city of London, however, Spooky Season lasts all year long.
+To many people, “Spooky Season” happens once a year during October, when the ghouls, witches, and vampires come out for the night of Halloween.
+However, Spooky Season lasts all year in the city of London.
 Being about 2000 years old and full of history, there’s no doubt this iconic city has skeletons in its closet.
 Here, we unpack a few of these skeletons – or ghosts – in a list of some of the most haunted places in London, England.
+Contact us to learn more about apartments for rent london

 Ten Bells Pub